 Q: How will leaderboard rankings be calculated?

 > A: The competition homepage will include a place for visitors to rank pairs of compared trajectories, and these rankings will be aggregated into a TrueSkill score.
-We will also require competitors to provide comparisons to “pay” for submissions beyond their first, to help make sure we have enough comparisons to calculate accurate leaderboard scores.

 Q: What does “Minecraft internal state” (that participants aren't allowed to use) refer to?

 It refers to hardcoded aspects of world state like “how far am I from a tree” and “what blocks are in a 360 degree radius around me”; things that either would not be available from the agent’s perspective, or that an agent would normally have to infer from data in a real environment, since the real world doesn’t have hardcoded state available.

 - Neel Alex (UC Berkeley)